Are you destined to become a radio host? Just before you say no or yes:

 How can I improve?

-What should I have said to better bring out the message?
+What should I have said instead to make the message more clear?

 Were there better ways to say this or that?